pauldmccarthy/win-pytreat/getting_started/03_file_management.md

 > Here we have explicitly named the `topdown` argument when passing it to the
 > `os.walk` function.
 This is referred to as a a _keyword argument_ - unnamed
-> arguments aqe referred to as _positional arguments_.
+> arguments are referred to as _positional arguments_.
 We'll give some more
 > examples of positional and keyword arguments below.